open-edge-insights/video-common/udfs/HOWTO_GUIDE_FOR_WRITING_UDF.md

 ### CONCLUSION

 The UDFs currently supported using python and C++.
 UDF uses in-memory message passing instead of sockets for the communication between the pipeline and UDFs making it faster in comparison.
-EIS has many sample UDFs can be found in following paths [for C++](./native) & [for python](./python)
+EII has many sample UDFs can be found in following paths [for C++](./native) & [for python](./python)